Friday is for Heart Songs

 But, in the sovereign plan of God, I was in the right place, at the right time and was given the opportunity to use my spiritual gift of teaching and through that time, found my calling to be a pastor.
 [And how that all came about is a story for another time.]

 The rhythm of preaching I am referring to is the weekly grind of pouring over the language, and grammar, and history, and context, of a portion of God’s word and having the Spirit of God rake your own soul over the white-hot-heat of His holiness.
-And as the preacher studies and prays his way through the text the Spirit deepens and broadens not just his understanding, but his passion.
+In between pastoral visits, hospital visits, marriage counseling, staff meetings and more counseling, a preacher studies and prays his way through the text and the Spirit deepens and broadens not just his understanding, but his passion.
 Out of that deepened passion and understanding comes the ability to speak with power and authority to others and gives the experience in the congregation of having heard not from a man but from God.

-But there is till another part of the process that is almost incomprehensible to those who have not preached themselves.
-The congregation helps the preacher learn even more about the text in the dynamic interplay of their own prayers and their involvement in the process.
-Their attentive listening, their need and desire for the truth spurs him on to deeper dependence upon God’s Spirit.
+But there is still another part of the process that is almost incomprehensible to those who have not preached themselves.
+The congregation helps the preacher learn even more about the text in the dynamic interplay of their own prayers and their involvement in the process–their attentive listening, their need, and desire for the truth spurs him on to deeper dependence upon God’s Spirit.

 Some people ask, “why does the message change from service to service?
 Why is it 35 minutes in one and 40 in another?
 Why did you move the illustration of point #1 to the conclusion of the message?
 Or …

 Why does the message lengthen when the audience is live or larger?

 Recently I saw a great quote from Blaise Pascal that answered this question.